sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 If and when contacting OSIsoft support about this error, please provide the OperationId.

-## `Get Hybrid Client Secrets`
+## `Get hybrid client secrets`

 Get all secrets for a Hybrid Client.
-            Total number of secrets in the Client set in the Total-Count header.
+Total number of secrets in the client set in the Total-Count header.

 ### Request